bitovi/academy/src/react/intro-to-state.md

 The `Counter` component has a button which, when clicked, will increment a count value and display it to the user.
 This means that the user will always know how many times they've clicked the button.

 The number of times the button has been clicked is a piece of component state.
 In other words, it is one of the **values** the component keeps track of.
-The `clickCount` value is independant of any other instance of the Counter.
+The `clickCount` value is independent of any other instance of the Counter.

 What happens when the button gets clicked is part of the **side effects** of our component.
 In this case, when the **+1** button gets clicked we update the `clickCount` state, adding 1 to it (`setClickCount(clickCount + 1)`).